busilas/OOP/Unit01/Tutorial Lab 1: Creating a Class/README.md

 # Tutorial Lab 1: Creating a Class

 1. Let’s now get some practice using classes in Python.
 For our scenario around BMI values, we have started to relate them to people.
 In this exercise, we will start to put together the class file to represent a person.
-Do not copy and past this code as the double quotes may not be accurately represented in the python file on the left.<br><br>
+Do not copy and past this code as the double quotes may not be accurately represented in the python file on the left.<br>

 ```
 class Person: